Knotweed Species

 Download the Invasive Species Council of BC's Factsheet on invasive knotweeds here.

 King County has some excellent resources on knotweed identification and management.
 Note this is a resource from the US and Canadian guidelines and regulations may differ.
-Be sure to follow chemical labels.
+Be sure to follow product labels.

 Header photo (W.carter).